ivanp7/cl-multiagent-system/README.md

 A multiagent thread is a native thread designed to run multiple agents using green threads.
 It is created with function `make-multiagent-thread`, which takes no arguments.
+The only methods of it are:

+* `(multiagent-thread-number-of-agents thread)` -- number of currently running agents;

-The only method of it is `(multiagent-thread-map-agents fn)`, which map provided function over all currently running agents.
+* `(multiagent-thread-map-agents thread fn)` -- map provided function over all currently running agents.

 ### Agent